-When a swimmer does not respond promptly to the command, "Take your mark," or starts before the starting signal is given, the Starter shall immediately release all swimmers with the command, "Stand," upon which the swimmers may stand up (down) or relax.
+When a swimmer does not respond promptly to the command, "Take your marks," or starts before the starting signal is given, the Starter shall immediately release all swimmers with the command, "Stand," upon which the swimmers may stand up (down) or relax, but are not required to.
 Any swimmer who enters the water or backstroker who leaves the starting area shall be charged with a false start, except that a swimmer who would otherwise be charged with a false start may be relieved of the charge if the false start was caused by the swimmer's reaction to the command.